plenoptic-org/plenoptic/docs/api.rst

    ~models.portilla_simoncelli.PortillaSimoncelli

-.. rubric:: Front End Models
+.. rubric:: LGN-inspired Models
    :heading-level: 3

-These "front end" models are inspired by the retina, come from :cite:alp:`Berardino2017-eigen`, and are nested, increasing in complexity as you move down the list.
+These "front end" models are inspired by the lateral geniculate nucleus (LGN; the first non-retinal stage of the primate visual system), come from :cite:alp:`Berardino2017-eigen`, and are nested, increasing in complexity as you move down the list.

 .. autosummary::
    :signatures: none